LorenzoCorbella74/my-engine-2d/README.md

 ### Gameobject Templates

-The engine provides the following template objects:
+The engine provides the following template entities:

-- [x] Trigger
+- [x] Trigger: invisible, one time, box to fire events
+- [x] Positional Sound Emitter: volume is based on the distance with the player...
 - [ ] TODO...

 ## Sound Manager